-I’m sure stimulants would help my mom; her doctor prescribed diet pills (amphetamines) in the 1970s, and she was able to clean the house, from top to bottom!
+I’m sure stimulants would help my mom; her doctor prescribed “slim-down” pills (amphetamines) in the 1970s, and she was able to clean the house, from top to bottom!
 But stimulants can cause or exacerbate high blood pressure and cardiac problems.
-And Atomoxetine, a nonstimulant, increases the risk of glaucoma.
+And Atomoxetine, a nonstimulant, increases the risk of some eye conditions.

 Working-memory training is effective for ADHD and learning disabilities, and it shows promise for mild dementia.
 But almost all memory training is computer-based; many adults over age 70 are not computer-literate, and many have no access to computers.